librenms/librenms/doc/Extensions/Authentication.md

 - 11: **Demo Account**: Provides full read/write with certain restrictions (i.e can't delete devices).

+**Note** Oxidized configs can often contain sensitive data.
+Because of that only Administrator account type can see configs.

 ### Note for SELinux users
 When using SELinux on the LibreNMS server, you need to allow Apache (httpd) to connect LDAP/Active Directory server, this is disabled by default.
 You can use SELinux Booleans to allow network access to LDAP resources with this command: